D2-mods/Better-IWD-Pregen/d2-script/readme.txt

 3. Auto-assign script to new characters

 Tweak components:
-1. Adjust enemy damage at higher difficulties (classic IWD, IWD2)
+1. Adjust enemy damage at higher difficulties (IWD1, IWD2)
 2. Add or remove Avarine Decanter (IWD2)
 3. Unnerf Animate Dead (IWD2)
 4. Shapeshift movement bonuses bypass Free Action (EEs, BG2)
 5. Increase movement speed of IWD shapeshifts (IWD1, IWDEE)
 6. Shapeshifts can talk (EEs, BG2)
-7. Give party starting equipment (IWD games)
+7. Starting items tweak (all IWD games, BGEE/EET/BGT, Classic Adventures)
-	- Option 1: Items are auto-equipped or added to inventory
+	- Option 1: Autoequip or added to inventory
-	- Option 2: Start with a bag, containing a mix of weapons
+	- Option 2: Weapon Sack (has at least one of each weapon type)
-8. Give party a Bag of Holding at game start (classic and EEs)
+8. Start with a Bag of Holding (classic and EEs)
 9. All classes get full HP bonuses from Constitution (classic and EEs)
 10. Make items stackable to 999 (classic and EEs)
 11. Reduce delay for Sneak Attacks + uncap Crippling Strike (EEs)